explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 need to hit it with a barrage of checks to ensure it meets at least some level of quality.**

-The tools I use are *Black* to ensure code is formatted, *Pylint* to disallow unused imports, and *Mypy* for type checking.
+I use *Black* to ensure code is formatted,
+*Pylint* to disallow unused imports, and *Mypy* for type checking.

 Installing these Pre-commit hooks will run these checks locally when you try to commit, catching problems before they